ECP-VeloC/AXL/doc/README.md

 * AXL\_XFER\_SYNC - this is a synchronous transfer, which does not return until the files have been fully copied.
 It uses POSIX I/O to directly read/write files.

-* AXL\_XFER\_PTHREADS - Like AXL\_XFER\_SYNC, but use multiple threads to do the copy.
+* AXL\_XFER\_PTHREAD - Like AXL\_XFER\_SYNC, but use multiple threads to do the copy.

 * AXL\_XFER\_ASYNC\_BBAPI - this method uses [IBM's Burst Buffer API](https://github.com/IBM/CAST) to transfer files.
 IBM's system software then takes over to move data in the background.
 It's actually using NVMeoF, reading data from the local SSD from a remote node, so that the compute node is not really bothered once started.
+If either the source or destination filesystems don't support the BBAPI transfers, AXL will fall back to using a AXL\_XFER\_PTHREAD transfer instead.

 * AXL\_XFER\_ASYNC\_DW - this method uses [Cray's Datawarp API](https://www.cray.com/products/storage/datawarp).